cosminadrianpopescu/azul/api.md

 **Parameters**:

 * group The group for which to check (optional)
+* terminals The list of terminals in which to search

 Returns  true if the floats of the given group are shown, or if not if all the floats are shown